Markku3/Calculator/README.md

 # Calculator
-This web app is a simple calculator for basic arithmetic operations.
+This web app is a simple calculator for basic arithmetic operations (HTML, CSS).
 Users can add, subtract, multiply, and divide.
 It features a clean, responsive design with intuitive buttons.

    Key Features;